ThoughtWorksInc/DeepLearning.scala/README.md

 ## Acknowledges

 DeepLearning.scala is heavily inspired by my colleague [@MarisaKirisame](https://github.com/MarisaKirisame).
+Originally, we worked together for a prototype of deep learning framework, then we split our work aprt to this project and [DeepDarkFantasy](https://github.com/ThoughtWorksInc/DeepDarkFantasy).

 [@milessabin](https://github.com/milessabin)'s [shapeless](https://github.com/milessabin/shapeless) provides a solid foundation for type-level programming as used in DeepLearning.scala.